MyrTheMoth/Guard-Bot-Plugins/README.md

 Example: `plugins: ["raidmode.ts", "noinfokick.ts", "captcha.ts", "slowmode.ts"],`

+Each plug-in will create a .json file with their own name in the plugin folder, to allow settings changed during runtime to persist across restarts.

 ## Captcha

 This plugin is a modification of an older and simpler version of the captcha plugin circulating in Guard Bot's support chat, with some fixes for usability and feedback.
 Mainly, the older version had no way to tell which chat the challenges were being issued, this one makes sure to map the challenges per-user-per-chat to avoid issues if the same person joins multiple chats at once, it also has easier challenges, max attempts, restricts new members to only being able to send text messages until they get verified, deletes all messages the new member posted during the captcha challenge, provides feedback when the answer is incorrect and when it is correct, among other new features from the original.